borisbabic/browser_cookie3/README.md

 'richardpenman / home &mdash; Bitbucket'
 ```
 ## Fresh cookie files
 Creating and testing a fresh cookie file can help eliminate some possible user specific issues.
-It also allows you to upload a cookie file you are having issus with, since you should never upload your main cookie file!
+It also allows you to upload a cookie file you are having issues with, since you should never upload your main cookie file!
 ### Chrome and chromium
 For linux and assumably mac: